Pre-K & Kindergarten

 - Magic School Bus – Join wacky science teacher Ms. Frizzle, her students and playful sidekick, Liz, the lizard on educational field trips in her Magic School bus.

-- American Girls – This is the official site for the popular book series.
+- American Girl – This is the official site for the popular book series.
 It includes activities for each favorite American Girl and also information on joining the club.

 - FBI Kid’s Page – Children from Kindergarten through 5th grade can learn about the FBI, get safety tips, learn about all the different kinds of working dogs they have, as well as play fun games.